Aadesh-1404/nilm_gp/README.md

 ```

-First, links to the Notebooks for the figures
+ Links to the Notebooks for the figures

 | Figure| Link |
 | --- | --- |